 • Proof of having received financial aid or scholarship covering expenses for tuition, room, board, and personal expenses during the stay in Spain.

-9. Proof of accomodation in the form of:
+9. Proof of accommodation in the form of:

 • Notarized invitation issued in Spain from a Spanish national or a Spanish legal permanent resident in Spain.

-• Letter from the study-adroad program specifying the address where the student will be staying.
+• Letter from the study-abroad program specifying the address where the student will be staying.

 10. Local Health Certificate with letterhead, stamp, and signature of the Doctor translated into Spanish.

 11. Original certificate of good conduct (police clearance) issued by the US Department of Justice - Federal Bureau of Investigation (FBI).
-Required only for applicant 18 years and older.
+Required only for applicants 18 years and older.

 13. Proof of accommodation (to show an address in Spain).